arcones/c-cheatsheet/C-cheatsheet.md

 strncat(destination,source,20); //HelloWorldWorld
 ```
 The last int parameter is to select the max num of characters from source to append, or its length, it the parameter is greater.
 Watch out!!
-As strings are arrays and they are objects, they are *passed by reference*
+As strings are arrays and they are objects, they are __passed by reference!!!__

 Other way to concatenate:
 ```